brunokim/cgraph/README.md

 ### `stat`

 Statistical-related stuff.
-Do not touch it, it stinks.
+Needs a major refactoring.

 ### `list`

-Kind of an adaptation of ArrayList from Java, but only works with integers.
+Array list implementation for ints, with support for sorted operations that allow O(log n) searching and insertion.

 ### `set`

-At the moment, it's just a wrapper to a (sorted) list, which has O(log n) complexity for `set_contains` and O(1) for `set_get`.
-Later, it may be needed to create a hash table to back it, which has O(1) for `set_contains` and O(n) for `set_get`.
+Hash set implementation for (positive) ints, with O(1) insertion, and O(n) deletion.

 ### `graph`

-An adjacency list data structure to store connections.
-You may notice it lacks variable number of vertices or edge deletion.
-I do not find it useful for static complex network research.
-Maybe I'm wrong.
+Basic operations for creating and populating graphs with a fixed number of vertices.
+Edge deletion is not supported, and needs some refactorings to support directed graphs properly.

 ### `graph_metric`